This article has been updated from a previous version.

 You know how when you move, you take almost everything with you?
-Kids, pets, plants, and maybe that one light fixture the buyer loved but you refuse to give up because you spent hours online looking for it?
+Kids, pets, plants, and maybe that one light fixture the buyer loved but you refuse to give up because you spent hours scouring Facebook Marketplace for it?

 Well as it turns out, you might also be able to take your mortgage with you.

-That’s right.
-There is such a thing as a portable mortgage.
-You can’t put it in the back of your car but you can transfer it from one home to another.
+While you can’t put it in the trunk of your car, you can transfer it from one home to another.

 As the name implies, a portable mortgage is one you can transfer or “port” from one home to another while carrying over your current interest rate and terms.
 It’s a good option to have if you move frequently due to work.